uncw-library/d8-staff/README.md

 Wait until the logs say "MySQL init process done.
 Ready for start up."
 You may exit the log screen with `Ctrl-C`, or keep the log screen open & use a second terminal.
 Your choice.

-...then spruce up the files to make drupal happy:
+...then spruce up the files to make the dev box happy:

 ```
 docker-compose exec webapp chown -R www-data:www-data /drupal_sync /var/www/html/web/modules/custom /var/www/html/web/themes/custom /etc/apache2/sites-enabled/000-default.conf